 How to check if Flowker is healthy

-Flowker tells you its own status through dedicated health endpoints.
-Instead of guessing whether the service is up, you can query it directly and get a clear answer — is it running, is it ready to accept traffic, and are all its dependencies healthy.
-There are three levels of health check, from the simplest to the most detailed.
+Flowker tells you its own status through a dedicated health endpoint.
+Instead of guessing whether the service is up, you can query it directly and get a clear answer — service version, uptime, and the health of every dependency.

 What’s the full status?